Women Deliver's Transformation:

 Our Work to Become an Anti-Racist Organization

 For more than a decade, Women Deliver has championed gender equality, anchored in advocacy for sexual and reproductive health and rights.
 But we have fallen short by working towards more equality while also contributing to inequality and systemic racism, which cannot be tolerated.
-To fully deliver on our mission of health and rights for all girls and all women, we must and will reexamine our past and reimagine our future.
+To fully deliver on our mission of health and rights for all girls and all women, we must and will build forward a Women Deliver that is global, diverse, and inclusive.

-Women Deliver will become an anti-racist organization, grounded in intersectional principles, and foster a culture of respect and inclusion for all.
+Women Deliver is working to become an anti-racist organization, grounded in intersectional principles, fostering a culture of respect and inclusion for all.

 OUR PROCESS FOR CHANGE:

 1. WOMEN DELIVER IS EXAMINING, ACKNOWLEDGING, AND ADDRESSING PAST WRONGS

 - First and foremost, we acknowledge and validate the testimonies of pain expressed by former and current staff.
 The third-party investigation into Women Deliver examined the range of issues that were raised, past and present, and the Board took action based on the investigation’s findings and recommendations.
 Additionally, Women Deliver continues to acknowledge that, in the past, we have failed to uphold our own values which has led to a deficit of trust among partners and staff.
 We are working to rebuild that trust internally and externally.